 Since we were making our own lunch every day it was handy having a knife to cut buns and cheese, etc.

 A good medical kit is the perfect example of something you should always carry and hope to never use.

 Also, since we were spending 2 months abroad altogether and had lots of other things planned after the Rota Vicentina, we arrived in Lisbon with more than the bare trekking minimum.
 To keep from having to carry a bunch of clothes and gear that we didn’t need yet, we packed up all our extra stuff in a collapsible duffel bag and mailed it ahead.

 This made our packs a lot lighter and everything was waiting for us when we arrived at our final hotel in Sagres.
 I think it cost €18 including the box we bought for added protection.
 Keep in mind, though, that somehow the main post office in Lisbon (CTT) does not have packing tape (we had to buy some next door) and they told us that if we sent it “general delivery” the CTT in Sagres would only hold it for a week (even though I read about people who said it was 30 days – maybe larger towns?).

 So it makes sense to book a hotel for your last stop and check that they are okay with accepting a package and holding it for you.
 We stayed at Apartamentos Atalaia – a very nice place and they happily picked up our package from the post office (about a block away) and had it waiting for us when we arrived.

-There are also some luggage transfer companies that you can pay to shuttle your gear from town to town along the way if you really want to lighten your load.
+There are also a couple of companies that you can pay to shuttle your gear from town to town along the way if you really want to lighten your load.